google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ## Define and register a custom renderer

-A **Renderer** is the interface between your custom rendering code and the rest of Blockly.
+A **Renderer** is the interface between custom rendering code and the rest of Blockly.
 Blockly provides a base renderer with all required fields already set to usable values.

 To start, create a new directory at `src/renderers` and add a file inside named `custom.js`.

-At the top of the file, you first need to import `blockly/core`:
+At the top of the file, import `blockly/core`:

 ```js
 import * as Blockly from 'blockly/core';
 ```

-Then define your new custom renderer and have it extend the base renderer:
+Then define a new custom renderer and have it extend the base renderer:

 ```js
 class CustomRenderer extends Blockly.blockRendering.Renderer {